k2view-academy/K2View-Academy/articles/09_translations/06_mtables_overview.md

 An MTable can be used when a flow, a Java function or a Web Service needs to look up data either by the given key(s) or without them, randomly.

-* In a flow, you can use one of the provided Actors that enables the lookup from the MTable data or loading data to an MTable.
+* In a flow, you can use one of the provided Actors.
 [Click here for more information about MTable Actors.](/articles/19_Broadway/actors/09_MTable_actors.md)
 * In a Java code, various methods are exposed, enabling the use of MTables in Web Services, LU functions, etc. More information can be found in Fabric's online Javadoc, under *Common Java Utilities > MTable*.

 Each MTable is accessible from any LU, regardless of its CSV source file location in the Project.